Our fresh tags for your vegan retreat

 I have been using these two terms mixed in this blog.
 Now it’s time to make a distinction.
 There is no official definition of ‘vegan’ or ‘plant-based’ but I would say that even the Crazy Balance Camps are plant-based rather than vegan.
 Plant-based is the frequent term for food without any ingredients of animal origin.
 Vegan implies a life style without any products of animal origin.
 For example: no leather shoes, no wool cardigan, no medicine that was tested on animals.
 At the Balance Camps we do not consume any ingredients of animal origin.
 But if you have a pair of leather hiking boots, just bring them.
 For me personally, it doesn’t make sense to throw them if they’re still good.
 Just try to avoid buying leather if you need a fresh pair :) The same goes for wool clothes.
 Plus, in most of the mountain huts where we stay, you will find woolen blankets to sleep under.
 They are almost always second hand wool blankets from the Swiss army.
 If you don’t want to touch wool, just make sure to bring your own sleeping bag, even if it’s written that there are blankets in the hut.

-So that is the reason that I am loath to announce Crazy Camps as ‘vegan retreats’, I rather call them ‘plant-based holidays’.
+So that is the reason that I am reluctant to announce Crazy Camps as ‘vegan retreats’, I rather call them ‘plant-based holidays’.

 This the current offer of plant-based vacations: